fionafibration/py-rolldice/README.md

 - [X] Penetrating dice
 - [X] DiceBag object for repeating dice rolls and storing as an object.
 - [X] Rerolling once or arbitrary number of times on a given condition
+- [X] Parse PEMDAS properly
+- [X] Safe mathematical parser
+## Suggestions
+If you have any other ideas for features, just make a suggestion and I'll see what I can do!